pbrdmn/brd.mn/src/articles/mentors/index.md

 ## Working out loud

-For me, the most unexpected feedback was about "working out loud".
-It as always seemed to me that getting your work done quickly and quietly was the sign of being good at your job.
-Something to respect and to strive for.
+For me, the most unexpected feedback was about "working out loud."
+It has always seemed to me that getting your work done quickly and quietly was a sign of being good at your job.
+Something to respect and strive for.

 However, I was learning that working with a team is about more than just how much code you can write.
-Sharing the work I was doing would share what I was learning, as well as encourage others to work in this way as well.
+Sharing the work I was doing would share what I was learning as well as encourage others to work in this way as well.

-When everyone in the team was working in this open way, we could all learn from each other, and have a chance to share our individual experience with the rest of the team.
+When everyone in the team was working in this open way, we could all learn from each other and have a chance to share our individual experiences with the rest of the team.

 ---

 ## Preparing for the next step

-Over the following months, Nikolay and I spoke about a variety of topics from project management principals and team leadership skills to motivation and alignment.
+Over the following months, Nikolay and I spoke about a variety of topics, from project management principles and team leadership skills to motivation and alignment.

-We talked about the aspects involved in project and people management roles that differ greatly from the day to day tasks faced by software engineers.
+We talked about the aspects involved in project and people management roles that differ greatly from the day-to-day tasks faced by software engineers.
 I was discovering a new set of skills that weren't purely about writing and shipping code.

-Together we ran through a skills gap analysis; between myself and a new tech lead role that he had planned.
-Looking at the experience I had and the work I had demonstrated, finding the areas I should continue to focus on improving.
+Together, we ran through a skills gap analysis between myself and the new tech lead role that he had planned.
+Looking at the experience I had and the work I had demonstrated, we found the areas I should continue to focus on improving.

 ---